Discover what you are naturally good at

 Hard skills for teachers

-Teachers need a diverse set of hard skills to manage their classrooms and support student learning effectively.
-Here are the top five essential hard skills for teachers:
+Teachers need a diverse set of hard skills to manage their classrooms and support student learning effectively [5].
+Here are five essential hard skills for teachers:

 Communication

-Effective communication is crucial for teachers to convey information clearly and interact with students, parents, and colleagues.
+Effective communication is crucial for teachers to convey information and new knowledge/concepts clearly and interact with students, parents, and colleagues.
 It involves not just speaking and writing, but also listening actively and providing constructive feedback.

 Time management